 The benefits of upgrading appliances, fixtures, and home components are hard to miss.
 Some of today's more efficient products can save homeowners a bundle in energy expenses, and the environmentally conscious are doing a good job promoting the eco-friendly effects of these products, too.
 Kitchens are probably the most talked-about area of the home for energy efficiency, but they are far from the only place where updating is a wise choice.
-In many homes, bathroom components are near as ripe for updating as kitchen components, and while toilet upgrades are far from the most glamorous home improvement projects on the planet, there are many benefits that toilet replacement is going to offer the average household.
+In many homes, bathroom components are near as ripe for updating as kitchen components.
+While toilet upgrades are far from the most glamorous home improvement projects on the planet, there are many benefits that toilet replacement is going to offer the average household for an inexpensive price.

 Battling the Bad Reputation of Toilet Upgrades

 Unfortunately, the negative reputation earned by some relatively recent toilet upgrading is well deserved.
 When the first toilets to use a fraction of the water per flush of their predecessors hit the market, some of them simply didn't work as effectively as the fixtures they replaced.
 When the multiple flushes some of these toilets required began adding up, homeowners took notice.
 While rumors of black market, water wasting commodes had some folks seeking replacement toilets from less-than-reputable sources, many other people that heard new toilets didn't work simply held onto their old ones and repaired them over and over again.

 Today, a toilet upgrade is hardly something any homeowner should avoid.
 The toilet replacements that started the bad reputation are unfortunate, but they also spawned manufacturers to get it together and make products that worked just as well as the older models, but required far less water per flush.